piedraj/instructions/NANOLATINO.md

 # nanoLatino

-These notes should be implemented in the evolving code that reads nanoLatino trees.

-# Evolving code at IFCA

-So far it compares the Lepton, Electron and Muon collections.
-It works for both data and MC.
+Simple C++ code that reads nanoLatino trees.
+It compares the Lepton, Electron and Muon collections, both for data and MC.

     cd AnalysisCMS/test
     root -l -b -q runTestNano.C